danovia/Hebrew-punctuator2/Data-preparation/wikipedia-embeddings/README.md

     - It splits Wikipedia to 10 parts for parallel parsing

 5. `cd ./hebdepparser-dir; bash get-hebdepparser.sh`
-    - It will download HebDepParser, and replace certain files where editted for parallel run.
+    - It will download HebDepParser, and replace certain files editted for parallel run.

 6. Run in each directory from 0 to 9 the script `bash wiki-text-to-morphemes.sh`
     - You can see the script running in the parser-xa*.log file.